George P. Webster: Life

 In 1889, Webster was elected to the New York State Assembly as a Tammany Democrat, representing the New York County 23rd District.
-He served in the Assembly in 1890, 1891, 1892 (when he introduced bills that appropriated three million dollars for repaving the streets establish a pumping station, abolished the aqueduct commission, authorized the New York Central to build a bridge above the Harlem River, and authorized the consolidation of all street railways in New York City), and 1893 (when, as chairman of the Committee on Affairs of Cities, introduced a number of bills, including to enlarge the Metropolitan Museum of Art and the Museum of Natural History, abolish the power of dock commissioners to issue bonds, keep New York City's water supply pure, provide for the consolidation of New York City and Brooklyn, remove New York City Hall from City Hall Park, establish a speedway along the Harlem River, settle wrongful assessments, remove the reservoir in Bryant Park, and appropriate $150,000 to convert Castle Garden into a aquarium.
+He served in the Assembly in 1890, 1891, 1892 (when he introduced bills that appropriated three million dollars for repaving the streets establish a pumping station, abolished the aqueduct commission, authorized the New York Central to build a bridge above the Harlem River, and authorized the consolidation of all street railways in New York City), and 1893 (when, as chairman of the Committee on Affairs of Cities, introduced a number of bills, including to enlarge the Metropolitan Museum of Art and the Museum of Natural History, abolish the power of dock commissioners to issue bonds, keep New York City's water supply pure, provide for the consolidation of New York City and Brooklyn, remove New York City Hall from City Hall Park, establish a speedway along the Harlem River, settle wrongful assessments, remove the reservoir in Bryant Park, and appropriate $150,000 to convert Castle Garden into an aquarium.
 In the Assembly, he passed a law that gave women the right to make a will without the knowledge or consent of the husband as well as an act that made the mother and father joint guardians of minor children instead of just the father.

 Webster became a member of the New York State Bar Association in 1889.
+In 1891, he formed a partnership with Lyman W. Redington, which they maintained for several years.
 He was a corporate member of the Knights Templar and a member of the Grand Army of the Republic and the Loyal Legion.
 He was also a member of the New York Press Club, publisher of a Harlem newspaper, and a contributor of the New York press for thirty years.
 In 1856, he married Agnes Hayman, daughter of an old Kentucky family.
 They had two daughters and two sons.
 The sons were both lawyers.

 Webster died at home from Bright's disease on January 11, 1899.